Jacksonville Probation Violation Lawyer

 involved.
 For nearly anyone on probation, however, picking up a new charge

-not only results in new charges, but also a probation violation.
-In these
+not only results in consequences for that new charge, but also a probation

-cases, working with an attorney is critical to fighting against elevated
+violation.
+In these cases, working with an attorney is critical to fighting

 Get Immediate Help When You Call for a Consultation